 29. Ask to apprentice/volunteer in a brewery.
 Ask around- many microbreweries would be happy to show you the ropes in exchange for some help (lifting, cleaning), especially those breweries just getting started.
 Remember, most professional brewers today started out as homebrewers, and the best ones do what they can to help fellow brewers out.

 30. Become a Certified Beer Judge.
-In order to become a BJCP (Beer Judge Certification Program) judge, you really have to prove you know how to brew.
+In order to become a BJCP (Beer Judge Certification Program) judge, you really have to prove you know how to brew (here's your first step).
 Study the BJCP guide, review their test-prep info, and find a study-buddy.
 Move up in the ranks within the BJCP, and watch your homebrew knowledge and skill grow.

 31. Read brewing magazines and online articles about brewing.
 Homebrewing and the world of beer are developing faster and faster all the time, so it’s a good idea to keep yourself informed on the latest trends and techniques.
 Get yourself a subscription to Zymurgy, BYO (Brew Your Own), or both.
 Low on funds?
 No problem.
 BYO posts a ton of their articles online fo’ free (byo.com), and there many other talented and altruistic writers (ahem) from the homebrew community all over the web.
 While you’re at it, why not get a subscription to Draft, Allaboutbeer, Beer, Imbibe, The Beer Connoisseur,Beeradvocate, and any other craft beer mag you can get your hands on.
 And no, I don’t get a cut from any of those guys if you do pick up a subscription, but I wouldn’t say no if they wanted to kick a free magazine or two my way…